UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week16/lecture15.md

 <img src="images/coldWarLong.jpg" width="800"/>

 notes:

+First: node-link diagrams.

-This is a diagram of some selected military alliances during the Cold War.
+This is a node-link diagram of some selected military alliances during the Cold War.

+Here, the nodes are the named countries and the links are the lines between them.

+**read list**

 ---